-An Immersive Fifteen-month Residential Course in
+An Immersive Long-term Residential Course in

 Natural Design & Contemplative Architecture